Estimates of how much wealth will transfer from baby boomers to younger generations over the next

 already, wait to make any permanent job decisions until your settle on a financial plan.

 Set aside some just for fun

-Use the majority of the money to cover daily expenses and invest for your future.
+Use most of the money to cover daily expenses and invest in your future.
 But a little fun is okay too.